 Turbulence is a flow regime characterised by rapid property changes including rapod variation of pressure and velocity in space and time.
 Turbulence can be described as a state of continuous instability where random features of the flow are dominant.
-Turbulence occurs at high Reynolds numbers.
-Turbulence is characterised by cascades.
-Turbulence causes the formation of eddies of many different length scales.
-Energy cascades from large structures down to the smaller ones until the energy is dissipated by viscous effects.
-The scale at which this dissipation occurs is the Kolmogorov length scale.
+It occurs at high Reynolds numbers and is characterised by cascades.